Hong Kong puts 90-year-old cardinal on trial over protest fund - KTVZ

 Born in Catholic parents in Shanghai in 1932, Zen fled to Kong Kong with his family to escape looming Communist rule as a teenager.
 He was ordained as a priest in 1961 and made Bishop of Hong Kong in 2002, before retiring in 2009.

 Known as the “conscience of Hong Kong” among his supporters, Zen has long been a prominent advocate for democracy, human rights and religious freedom.
-He has joined some of city’s most important protests, from the mass rally against national security legislation in 2003 to the “Umbrella Movement” demanding universal suffrage in 2014.
+He has been on the front lines of some of the city’s most important protests, from the mass rally against national security legislation in 2003 to the “Umbrella Movement” demanding universal suffrage in 2014.

 Zen’s prosecution is the latest in an ongoing crackdown on Hong Kong’s pro-democracy movement, which saw the Asian financial hub rocked by street protests through much of 2019 in resistance of Beijing’s tightening grip.